 The NYC TLC can also issue tickets to taxi and street-hail livery drivers for non-traffic offenses.
 These are code of conduct rules and each comes with its own points and fines some of which can cost hundreds if not thousands of dollars.
 Examples include:

 - Bribery or the appearance of bribery

 Even if the charge (such as bribery or fraud) is considered a crime under NYS law, a charge from the Commission is not a criminal hearing.
 However, any evidence used to convict or acquit a TLC driver in a Commission hearing can be used to defend or prosecute the driver in criminal court, should charges be brought there too.
 That makes it all the more critical that one hire an attorney to fight any such “ticket.”

 How Can TLC Drivers Defend Against NYC Traffic Tickets?

 The best course of action for most TLC drivers facing a NYC traffic ticket or Commission-issued ticket is to hire an attorney to fight underlying charges.
-The attorneys of the Rosenblum Law Firm has helped many TLC drivers avoid the fines, points, and risk of license suspension associated with a conviction.
+The attorneys of the Rosenblum Law has helped many TLC drivers avoid the fines, points, and risk of license suspension associated with a conviction.
 Email or call 888-883-5529 for a free consultation about your case.